 - You can even do pre-med and end up at law schools

-- Can do science and end up at law schools.
+- Also, you can do science and end up at law schools.

 - You don’t have to be like a poly sci major, a philosophy major, or anything like that.